 Sexual Health - Women who have sex with women

-Can STIs be transmitted from woman to woman?
+Can a sexually transmitted infection (STI) be transmitted from woman to woman?

 What are common STI symptoms?

 Some signs you may have an STI include:

 an unusual discharge from the vagina or anus

 lumps or skin growths around the genitals or bottom (anus)

 unusual vaginal bleeding

 blisters and sores around your genitals or anus

 warts in your mouth or throat, but this is very rare